katelynarmstrong/professional-README-generator/README.md

   * [Questions](#questions)

   ## License
-  For more information on this license, please see undefined
+  For more information on this license, please see https://choosealicense.com/licenses/mit/

   ## Installation
   undefined